Felix-Voyle/JJ-Coffee-MS2/README.md

 ### Testing User Stories from User Experience (UX) Section

 #### First Time Visitor Goals
+- As a first time visitor I want to be able to see what services food/drinks are on offer

-- As a first time visitor I can clearly see different sections of the site and upon navigating to the food/drinks menus can see all products that the company sells.
+  i.
+As a first time visitor I can clearly see different sections of the site and upon navigating to the food/drinks menus can see all products that the company sells.

+- As a first time visitor I want to know the purpose of the site

-- As a first time visitor I can tell the purpose of the site is to represent the business and highlight the services they offer.
+   i.
+As a first time visitor I can tell the purpose of the site is to represent the business and highlight the services they offer.

  - As a first time user I can navigate around the site with ease.
 Using either the hamburger/dropdown menu or the hero images on the main page which highlight all the main sections the site contains.

 #### Returning vistitor Goals